-Currently we obtain certain device IDs (Android Advertising ID, Apple IDFA) in some cases to verify a User election, such as a User-requested app install request.
-In those cases we obtain the device ID not to track the User, but rather to substantiate for our advertiser clients whether the User installed the app.
+Currently, we obtain certain device IDs (Android Advertising ID, Apple IDFA) in some cases to verify a user election, such as a user-requested app install request.
+In those cases, we obtain the device ID not to track the user, but rather to substantiate for our advertiser clients whether the user installed a particular app.

-Barometric does not currently use or seek to obtain information about a User’s browsing history (i.e, web sites visited) or Web-based purchasing history.
-In addition, we will not use a User’s current GPS geographic location to target an ad unless we or one of our data or inventory Partners have previously obtained permission to do so.
-Because we do not have a nexus with a User before the User generates a specific bid request, we rely on inventory partners to adhere to contractual requirements and applicable regulatory and self-regulatory guidelines, including any requirements related to obtaining User consent to access the User’s geographic location.
+Barometric does not currently use or seek to obtain information about a user’s browsing history (i.e, websites visited) or Web-based purchasing history.
+In addition, we do not use a user’s current GPS geographic location to target an ad unless we or one of our data or inventory Partners have previously obtained permission to do so.
+Because we do not have a nexus with a user before the user generates a specific bid request, we rely on inventory partners to adhere to contractual requirements and applicable regulatory and self-regulatory guidelines, including any requirements related to obtaining user consent to access the user’s geographic location.

-Data collected by the Barometric Service is only retained in an aggregated or anonymized form after 180 days, so that information about an individual User cannot be retrieved.
+Data collected by the Barometric Service is only retained in an aggregated or psuedonimyzed form after 180 days, so that information about an individual user cannot be retrieved.
 For example, impression level data (“click data”) is not tied back to any specific user.
-All the data we hold is protected by multiple layers of physical, electronic and administrative safeguards, to secure it against accidental, unauthorized or unlawful access, use, modification, disclosure, loss or destruction.
+All the data we hold is protected by multiple layers of physical, electronic and administrative safeguards, to secure it against accidental, unauthorized or unlawful access, use, modification, disclosure, loss or destruction

-From time-to-time we may share the aggregated, non-individualized, data we hold with Publishers and Networks for reporting and accounting purposes, as well as other unaffiliated third parties for various purposes such as statistical or educational analysis.
-In these cases we work with organizations we believe to have appropriate safeguards in place to protect data at the levels we require.
+From time-to-time we may share the aggregated, non-individualized data we hold with online publishers and advertising networks for reporting and accounting purposes, as well as other unaffiliated third parties for various purposes such as statistical or educational analysis.
+In these cases, we work with organizations we believe to have appropriate safeguards in place to protect data at the levels we require.
 In situations where we are obligated by law, we may also disclose information in order to investigate, prevent or take action regarding suspected or actual prohibited activities, included but not limited to, fraud and situations involving potential threats to the physical safety of any person.

 Our clients are corporate organizations and businesses and our services are not directed at or developed for persons under the age of 13.